NIC Logo

 Please stop working.

-7. ULTRASONIC TREATMENT OF FOREHEAD AND UPPER LIP (10 minutes)
+7. ULTRASONIC TREATMENT FOR EXFOLIATION OF THE FOREHEAD AND UPPER LIP (10 minutes)

 Proctor - Verbal Instructions: Read to all candidates: